dsseng/wiso/README.md

 ```

 This project is developed, tested and deployed with MikroTik RouterOS-based hardware.
-Refer to `mikrotik-hotspot.rsc` for example on how to configure the hotspot for authentication.
+Refer to `contrib/mikrotik/hotspot.rsc` for example on how to configure the hotspot for authentication.

 Support for other devices should not be problematic thanks to RADIUS being widely accepted standard.